-The two-semester interactive cultural curriculum, specially developed by the Kulturkreis, comprises approximately ten thematic blocks, most of which are organized as weekend events and take place during the scholarship year from March to February of the following year.
-Each weekend block is dedicated to a specific art movement, from which an artist works with the fellows during the weekends.
-Topics include: Toning, Painting, Opera, Theater, Dance, Music / New Music, Architecture, Literature, Film.
+The two-semester interactive cultural curriculum, specially developed by the Kulturkreis, comprises around ten thematic blocks, most of which are organized as weekend events and take place during the scholarship year from March to February of the following year.
+Each weekend block is dedicated to a specific artistic genre, from which an artist works with the scholarship holders on the weekends.
+Topics include: Clay, painting, opera, theater, dance, music / new music, architecture, literature, film.

-During the weekends, the scholarship holders not only receive an overview of the respective art form, but also gain intensive insights into the creative processes and productions through conversations and discussions with the artists.
-One focus of the Bronnbach fellowship is that the fellows also become active themselves and try out the respective art form through the guidance and input of the artists, in order to better understand and experience the artistic processes themselves.
-A special focus is also placed on the interaction of culture with business, science and society.
+During the weekends, the scholarship holders not only receive an overview of the respective art form, but also gain intensive insights into the creative processes and productions through talks and discussions with the artists.
+One focus of the Bronnbach scholarship is that the scholarship holders also become active themselves and try out the respective art form through guidance and input from the artists in order to better understand and experience the artistic processes themselves.
+There is also a special focus on the interplay of culture with business, science and society.

-The theme weekends with their workshops, seminars and excursions introduce the scholarship holders to the broad spectrum of contemporary art and culture while they are studying for their degree or doctorate.
+Through the themed weekends with their workshops, seminars and excursions, the scholarship holders are introduced to the broad spectrum of contemporary art and culture during their studies or doctorate.

-The curriculum is newly compiled for each year by the curator of the Bronnbach Fellowship Konstantin Adamopoulos.
-As a rule, it begins in March with a weekend at the Bronnbach Monastery, which gives the program its name, during which the focus is on getting to know each other and growing together as a new Bronnbach Fellowship cohort.
+The curriculum is compiled anew for each year by the curator of the Bronnbach Scholarship, Konstantin Adamopoulos.
+It usually begins in March with a weekend at Bronnbach Monastery, where the focus is on getting to know each other and growing together as a new Bronnbach scholarship cohort.

-The other weekends are distributed throughout the year in such a way that, as a rule, one Bronnbach weekend takes place per month.
+The other weekends are spread out over the year so that there is usually one Bronnbach weekend per month.
 The locations can vary: In addition to Bronnbach Monastery, there is usually one weekend in Mannheim and one in Karlsruhe.
-In addition, the weekends are organized nationwide in various cultural institutions and locations, depending on the place of work and life of the participating artists.
+In addition, the weekends are organized at various cultural institutions and locations throughout Germany, depending on where the participating artists live and work.

-Thus, in the fellowship years since 2017, Bronnbach Weekends have taken place in Berlin, Frankfurt, Girsterklaus (Luxembourg), Hamburg, Heidelberg, Karlsruhe, Cologne, Mannheim, Mühlheim an der Ruhr, Strasbourg, Stuttgart, and others.
-The fellowship year ends with a festive closing evening, which at the same time forms the opening evening for an Alumni:ae weekend
+In the scholarship years since 2017, Bronnbach weekends have taken place in Berlin, Frankfurt, Girsterklaus (Luxembourg), Hamburg, Heidelberg, Karlsruhe, Cologne, Mannheim, Mühlheim an der Ruhr, Strasbourg, Stuttgart, etc. The scholarship year ends with a festive closing evening, which is also the opening evening of an alumni:ae weekend

-organized by the respective fellowship year.
-The newly selected fellows of the new year can already attend the opening evening - the selection interviews usually take place on the previous day.
-The theme weekends are the heart of the Bronnbach scholarship, therefore participation in them is obligatory
+organized by the respective scholarship year.
+The newly selected scholarship holders of the new year can already attend the opening evening - the selection interviews usually take place the day before.
+The themed weekends form the core of the Bronnbach Scholarship, which is why participation is mandatory

-All scholarship holders are expected to actively participate in the organization of the weekends: to join in the discussion, to question things, to read up and prepare in advance, depending on the main topic.
-Furthermore, all scholarship holders participated in the organization of the theme weekends.
+All scholarship holders are expected to play an active role in the organization of the weekends: participate in discussions, question things, read up and prepare in advance depending on the main topic.
+Furthermore, all scholarship holders are involved in the organization of the themed weekends.

-This primarily involves the organization of arrival and departure, the selection and booking of accommodations, restaurants, special locations for certain art formats, or the organization of special equipment and materials for the implementation of the weekends.
+This primarily involves organizing arrival and departure, selecting and booking accommodation, restaurants, special locations for certain art formats or organizing special equipment and materials for the weekends.

-This is done in consultation with Konstantin Adamopoulos, who as curator is responsible for the conception of the weekends and the content-related agreements with the participating artists, and with Mareike Poppinga, the contact person in the office of the Kulturkreis der Deutschen Wirtschaft.
+This is done in consultation with Konstantin Adamopoulos, who as curator is responsible for the conception of the weekends and the content arrangements with the participating artists, and with Mareike Poppinga, the contact person at the office of the Kulturkreis der Deutschen Wirtschaft.

-Within each year group, two project teams are formed for longer-term tasks: These are, on the one hand, the design of an internal yearbook and, on the other hand, the organization of the Alumni:ae
+Two project teams are formed within each year group for longer-term tasks: One is the design of an internal yearbook and the other is the organization of the Alumni:ae

 weekend at the end of the scholarship year.
-The various themed weekends are assigned to individual fellows, who then prepare a short report on the respective weekend.
-These texts are not intended for the general public, but serve as a reminder for the fellows and as contributions to the yearbook.
+The various themed weekends are assigned to individual scholarship holders, who prepare a short report on the respective weekend afterwards.
+These texts are not intended for the general public, but serve as a memento for the scholarship holders and as contributions to the yearbook.
 All financial expenses (including costs for accommodation, travel to and from the event) are covered by the scholarship.

 Who is the scholarship for?

-Target group At the Karlsruhe Institute of Technology, the program is primarily aimed at committed and outstanding master's students, KIT doctoral students, and KIT alumni:ae whose degree was awarded no longer than three years ago.
+Target group The program at the Karlsruhe Institute of Technology is mainly aimed at committed and outstanding Master's students, doctoral students at KIT and KIT alumni who graduated no more than three years ago.

-However, all disciplines are eligible to apply, and exchange between disciplines is explicitly encouraged.
-Applicants should ideally have outstanding professional and personal achievements and demonstrate a willingness to assume social responsibility as future decision-makers.
+However, all disciplines are welcome to apply and the exchange between disciplines is expressly encouraged.
+Ideally, applicants should be characterized by special achievements in professional and personal terms and show a willingness to take on social responsibility as future decision-makers.

-It is also important that applicants have an open personality and are willing to engage in artistic processes.
-The fellowship is not intended to shape the participants into "artists," but rather to enable them to develop new, innovative approaches to their future core business through the exploration of cultural processes and techniques, and to further develop their teamwork and leadership skills.
+An open personality that is willing to engage in artistic processes is also important.
+The aim of the scholarship is not to shape the participants into "artists", but to enable them to develop new innovative approaches for their future core business by exploring cultural processes and techniques and to further develop teamwork and leadership skills.

 Application and selection process

 Admission to the scholarship is based on a two-stage selection process.
-In the first stage, a written application is submitted with a letter of motivation, curriculum vitae, certificates, etc. The application must be signed by the applicant.
+The first stage involves a written application with a letter of motivation, CV, certificates, etc.

-After successful preselection based on the submitted documents (important: letter of motivation!), up to 15 KIT applicants will be invited to a personal interview in small groups consisting of applicants from Mannheim and Karlsruhe.
+After successful pre-selection based on the submitted documents (important: letter of motivation!), up to 15 applicants from KIT are invited to a personal interview in small groups consisting of applicants from Mannheim and Karlsruhe.

-The selection interviews will be conducted by a committee composed as follows: representatives of the office of the Kulturkreis der deutschen Wirtschaft, representatives of the universities, representatives of the Cultural Education Working Group of the Kulturkreis, sponsors and supporters of the program, the curator, and a Bronnbach alumna or alumnus.
+The selection interviews are conducted by a committee made up of the following: representatives of the office of the Kulturkreis der deutschen Wirtschaft, representatives of the universities, representatives of the Cultural Education Working Group of the Kulturkreis, sponsors and supporters of the program, the curator and a Bronnbach alumna or alumnus.

-A maximum of 18 scholarship places per year will be awarded.
+A maximum of 18 scholarship places are awarded per year.